 The renovation of the 145-year-old Western Reserve Historical Society (WRHS), a not-for-profit educational institution in University Circle, opens a new chapter in Cleveland’s commitment to preserving its history as both a transportation industry leader and as a family-focused community.
 The dual gems of this project are the renovation of the 77,400sf Crawford Auto Aviation Collection portion of the museum and the 4,700sf addition of a glass pavilion to house the century-old Euclid Beach Park Carousel.

-The $2.94 million renovation, which brings more cohesion to the long disparate elements of the WRHS, marks the completion of a project that began five years ago when the board realized that the museum was dated (untouched since it’s construction in 1964), had too many narrow spaces, low ceilings, poor lighting, and was not ADA compliant.
+This renovation brings more cohesion to the long disparate elements of the WRHS, marking the completion of a project that began five years earlier when the board realized that the museum was dated (untouched since it’s initial construction in 1964), had too many narrow spaces, low ceilings, poor lighting, and was not ADA compliant.
 The overall design intent was to improve the visitor experience by creating a much more open atmosphere that would be conducive to the display of the large collection of automobiles and aircraft (157 cars and 10 aircraft).
 “The automobiles and aircraft that are the core of the collection are now more accessible and better cared for”, says Gainor Davis, Ph.D., CEO and president of WRHS.

 Through the careful reorganization of program spaces, all of the corridors and small spaces were eliminated.
 For instance, the bookstore, previously located in a narrow corridor, was relocated to a new prominent position at the front of the museum facing onto University Circle.
 All of the new walls and ceilings were curved, to open up views through the space and reinforce the idea of motion.
 Glass was added in many locations to the previously windowless façade, allowing passing visitors the ability to catch a glimpse inside of the exciting collection the museum has to offer.